AshwinDeshpande96/Machine-Translation/README.md

 # Machine-Translation
 Machine translation model to translate sentences from English to Hindi.
 This is a low-resource neural machine translation project.

-With only 3027 sentences: [IIT-Bombay English-Hindi Parallel Corpus](http://www.cfilt.iitb.ac.in/iitb_parallel/).
+## 1. Dataset
+This dataset is obtained from [IIT-Bombay English-Hindi Parallel Corpus](http://www.cfilt.iitb.ac.in/iitb_parallel/).
+Parallel dataset consists of one file with 1,561,840 segments.
+However, majority of the corpus is made of segments such as 'IPython Console', 'Hide private attributes', 'The default plugin layout for the bottom panel' etc. As you can see these are Computer Science jargons and do not reflect natural language.
+Thus, dataset with 3027 sentences was chosen as it consists of natural language sentences.
+Lack of data incurs huge amount variance error, and hence the predictions local to training data.
+Therefore this is not a generalized model, and requires significant amount of data.

+## 2. Model Architecture

-This model is based on [Bahdanau attention](https://arxiv.org/abs/1409.0473).
+This model has a encoder-decoder type architecture.
+Encoder and Decoder are Recurrent Neural Networks with an Attention Layer in between.
+It is based on [Bahdanau attention](https://arxiv.org/abs/1409.0473).
+Following is a gross summary of the model and is exactly implemented in this project.
 * It takes as input a sequence of words: (x<sub>1</sub>, x<sub>2</sub>, ... , x<sub>n</sub>) in English.
-* Encoder:
+* Encoder: is a GRU recurrent neural network.
   * Takes as input:
     * Sentence (Sequence of words in English)
     * Embedding layer encodes the words to a vector.